English: The Pet Girl of Sakurasou

-Both series take place primarily in a high school setting, the main character is a guy who is clueless of his romantic feelings for most of the story, and the female leads are tsundere (in different ways).
+Both series take place primarily in a high school setting and the main character is a guy who is clueless of his romantic feelings for most of the story.

 Both have the same school, romance, comedy and slice of life genre.

 Both main male character have the same personality and even are in the same ridiculous predicament.